walnuthq/madara-docs/docs/concepts/data_availability.md

 The system responsible for storing and ensuring access to this data is called the *data availability layer* and this challenge is generally known as the Data Availability (DA) problem.

 Appchains like Madara are not an exception to this and also need to consider their DA approach.
+Currently, Madara supports using the settlement layer as the DA layer, but support for other alternatives will be added in near future.

 ### Why is DA needed